Sultan Mehmood Chaudhry

-Sultan Mehmood Chaudhry (سلطان محمود چوہدری) is an Azad Kashmiri politician who hails from Mirpur.
-He served as Prime Minister of Azad Kashmir between July 1996 to July 2001 and is currently serving as the President of Azad Kashmir since 25 August 2021.
+Sultan Mehmood Chaudhry (سلطان محمود چوہدری; 9 August 1955 – 31 January 2026) was an Azad Kashmiri politician who hailed from Mirpur.
+He served as Prime Minister of Azad Kashmir between July 1996 to July 2001 and served as the President of Azad Kashmir from 25 August 2021 until his death on 31 January 2026.

 Early life

-Sultan Mehmood Chaudhry is the son of the late Kashmiri leader Chaudhary Noor Hussain Jatt who also founded Azad Muslim Conference along with Sardar Ibrahim Khan but after Sardar Ibrahim Khan left the party, he led it alone.
-He belongs to a Jatt family and his family has contributions in the movement for a free Jammu and Kashmir.
-He has also been a member of Azad Jammu and Kashmir Legislative Assembly.
+Sultan Mehmood Chaudhry was born on 9 August 1955.
+He was the son of the late Kashmiri leader Chaudhary Noor Hussain who also founded Azad Muslim Conference along with Sardar Ibrahim Khan but after Sardar Ibrahim Khan left the party, he led it alone.
+He belonged to a Jatt family and his family had contributions in the movement for a free Jammu and Kashmir.
+He had also been a member of Azad Jammu and Kashmir Legislative Assembly.

 Political career

-In the second elections there, Chaudhry Muhammad Rasheed, Chaudhry Khadim Hussain and Chaudhry Yasin won.
-Then Sultan Mehmood merged his party with the Liberation league and became its President.
-Later he left that party and joined Pakistan Peoples Party and became president of Pakistan People's Party for Azad Kashmir.
+In the second elections in Azad Kashmir, Chaudhry Muhammad Rasheed, Chaudhry Khadim Hussain and Chaudhry Yasin won.
+Then Sultan Mehmood merged his party with the Liberation League and became its president.
+Later, he left that party and joined Pakistan People's Party and became president of its Azad Kashmir chapter.
 Then he became Prime Minister of Azad Jammu and Kashmir.
 He faced some problems in the PPP which led to him quitting the party.
-He then founded his own party Peoples Muslim League in 2005 and his party won 5 seats in the Legislative Assembly.
-Later when Benazir Bhutto addressed the issue, he (Sultan Mehmood)apologised and was allowed to join the party again.
-He rejoined the Pakistan Peoples Party again but won no seats in the AJK legislative assembly.
-In February 2015, he joined Pakistan Tehreek e Insaf and became president of the party at Azad Kashmir.
+He then founded his own party People's Muslim League in 2005 and his party won 5 seats in the Legislative Assembly.
+Later, when Benazir Bhutto addressed the issue, he (Sultan Mehmood) apologised and was allowed to join the party again.
+He rejoined the Pakistan People's Party again but won no seats in the AJK Legislative Assembly.